li0ly0/Zentick/README.md

 To initialize the backend, execute the following SQL schema to establish the necessary tables and indexes.
-(Data insertion statements have been excluded for deployment readiness).

 ```sql
 SET SQL_MODE = "NO_AUTO_VALUE_ON_ZERO";